 - Analyze and apply research methods and approaches when interpreting artwork in essays and strengthen writing skills relevant to the field of Art History;

-- Investigate professional involvement that is directly or indirectly related to the field of Art History and to formulate parallel applications in other endeavors in life;
+- Investigate professional involvement that is directly or indirectly related to the field of Art History and formulate parallel applications in other endeavors in life;

 - Investigate various careers in the field of Art History and related disciplines, implementing specific skills, protocols, and creativity to prepare students for graduate school and/or a profession in Art History and related disciplines;